zenorocha/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/load-balancer.md

 # Load Balancer

-The Ingress Load Balancer gives internet access to your environment's services via proxied HTTP(S) connections.
+The Ingress Load Balancer gives internet access to your environment's services via proxied HTTP(S) connections using TLS (1.0 to 1.2) protocol.
 Each load balancer has a static IP that can set up custom domains.

 ![Figure 1: You can configure your environment's load balancer with a custom domain.](./load-balancer/images/01.png)